zalando-incubator/atlas-js-core/README.md

 ## Warning

-Cause we are using Promises you must bring your own ES6 Promise compatible polyfill, e.g. [es6-promise](https://github.com/jakearchibald/es6-promise).
+Because we are using Promises you must bring your own ES6 Promise compatible polyfill, e.g. [es6-promise](https://github.com/jakearchibald/es6-promise).

 ## Configuration and Usage